visrealm/vrEmu6502/README.md

 # vrEmu6502

-6502/65c02 emulator written in standard C99 with no external dependencies.
+6502/65C02 emulator written in standard C99 with no external dependencies.

 Initially created for my [HBC-56 (6502 on a backplane) Emulator](https://github.com/visrealm/hbc-56)

 Includes:
-* Support for standard 6502, 65C02, WDC65C02 and R65C02.
+* Support for standard 6502/6510, 65C02, WDC65C02 and R65C02.
-* All WDC and Rockwell-specific instructions.
+* Supports all unofficial ("illegal") 6502/6510 opcodes (Use model value `CPU_6502U`).
 * Correct handling of Decimal mode.
 * Accurate instruction timing.
+* All WDC and Rockwell-specific 65C02 instructions.
 * User-supplied I/O callbacks.
 * IRQ and NMI signals.
 * Multiple CPU instances.